Casual-Zk/.github/profile/README.md

 In our project, we have a 3.34% team allocation with a 2-year linear vesting period which generates **only 1.67% inflation!**

-One other allocation is tester rewards (0.66% of total supply) which has 100% unlock at TGE and **doesn't generate any inflation.**
+One other allocation is tester rewards (0.66% of total supply) which have 100% unlock at TGE and **don't generate any inflation.**

 And our 3rd allocation is the Game Rewards allocation with %96 of the total supply.
 And it **doesn't generate any inflation** as well!
 Even though it is **%100 LOCKED** from the beginning!